Wicked (2024 film): Pre-production

+Casting

 The supporting cast includes (Clockwise from top left) Michelle Yeoh, Jeff Goldblum, Ethan Slater, and Jonathan Bailey.

-In November, Ariana Grande and Cynthia Erivo were cast as Glinda and Elphaba.
-Grande initially auditioned for Elphaba due to Chu being miscommunicated that she expressed interest in that role over Glinda.
-Grande had previously recorded "Popular Song" (a remix of "Popular" from the musical) in 2012, and had performed "The Wizard and I", a song from the musical, in the NBC special Wicked 15th Anniversary.
-Erivo previously had performed "I Couldn't Be Happier", an excerpt from the song "Thank Goodness", in the PBS special Wicked in Concert.
-It was reported that Grande auditioned five times for the role of Glinda.
-Dove Cameron, Renee Rapp and Amanda Seyfried were also reported to have auditioned for Glinda.
-Grande has revealed in later interviews and podcast appearances that she began taking acting and singing lessons around a year before her first Wicked audition as she wanted to make sure she was perfect for the role and was seen for her acting ability, rather than her singing persona.
+In November 2021, Cynthia Erivo and Ariana Grande were cast as Elphaba and Glinda.
+Grande initially auditioned for Elphaba due to a miscommunication causing Chu to believe that she expressed interest in that role over Glinda.
+Grande had previously recorded "Popular Song" (a remix of "Popular") in 2012, and performed "The Wizard and I" in the 2018 NBC special A Very Wicked Halloween.
+Erivo had previously performed "I Couldn't Be Happier" (an excerpt from "Thank Goodness") in the 2021 PBS special Wicked in Concert.
+Grande revealed that she auditioned three times for the role of Glinda.
+She stated that she began taking acting lessons a year before her first audition, also adding that "transforming [her] voice to sing Glinda's soprano parts took months".
+Dove Cameron, Reneé Rapp, and Amanda Seyfried were also reported to have auditioned for Glinda.

 In June 2022, Chu confirmed the hiring of Nathan Crowley as production designer.
-On September 21, 2022, it was reported that Jonathan Bailey had joined the cast as Fiyero, beating, among others, actors Cooper Koch, Nick Jonas and Joe Jonas for the part.
+On September 21, it was reported that Jonathan Bailey had joined the cast as Fiyero, beating, among others, Cooper Koch, Nick Jonas, and Joe Jonas for the role.
 In October 2022, it was announced that Jeff Goldblum was in final talks to star as the Wizard.
-Goldblum completed talks by December, when Ethan Slater, Michelle Yeoh, Marissa Bode, Bowen Yang, Bronwyn James, Keala Settle, Aaron Teoh and Colin Michael Carmichael were added to the cast.
-In April 2024, it was revealed at CinemaCon that Peter Dinklage had been cast as the voice of Dr. Dillamond.
+Goldblum completed talks by December, when Ethan Slater, Michelle Yeoh, Marissa Bode, Bowen Yang, Bronwyn James, Keala Settle, Aaron Teoh, and Colin Michael Carmichael were also added to the cast.
+In April 2024, it was revealed that Peter Dinklage had been cast as the voice of Dr. Dillamond.
+Unlike the previous film adaptations of the Oz novels, dwarf actors were not cast as the Munchkins.